meepbobeep/build-your-own-pension/README.md

 grunt
 ```

-runt "grunt deploy" to push the distribution code to the server
+run "grunt deploy" to push the distribution code to the server

 ```
 grunt deploy